It was an unusual phone call from my son, Steven. He was in his second week of his second semester, his third year in college.

 - Jehovah-Raah – The Lord my Shepherd who takes care of me (Psalm 23)

-- Jehovah-Jireh – The Lord my Provider who provides for my every need (Genesis 22:8, 14)
+- Jehovah-Jireh – The Lord will Provide who provides for my every need (Genesis 22:8, 14)

-- Jehovah-Shalom – The Lord my Peace who gives peace beyond human understanding (Judges 6:24)
+- Jehovah-Shalom – The Lord is Peace who gives peace beyond human understanding (Judges 6:24)

 - Jehovah-Rophe – The Lord Who Heals physically, emotionally, and spiritually (Exodus 15:26)